When is Stranger Things season 4 released on Netflix? Cast, plot, trailer and news

 When is Stranger Things season 4 released on Netflix?

 Finally some good news!
-Netflix is reportedly planning to restart production on Stranger Things season four on Thursday 17th September, according to The Hollywood Reporter.
+Netflix is reportedly planning to restart production on Stranger Things season four on Thursday 17th September, according to The Hollywood Reporter, although subsequently creators the Duffer brothers cast doubt on that date.

-After three months in limbo, filming will reportedly resume in Georgia, Atlanta after the state’s governor released health and safety protocols for film and TV production last month.
+After three months in limbo, filming will soon resume in Atlanta, Georgia after the state’s governor released health and safety protocols for film and TV production last month.

-Thankfully, it also looks as if all of season four’s scripts are ready to go, after the Stranger Writers twitter account posted a picture of them with the caption: “The complete season”.
+Thankfully, it looks as if all of season four’s scripts are ready to go, after the Stranger Writers Twitter account posted a picture of them with the caption: “The complete season”.

 It’s hard to tell just from the scripts in the picture, but it looks as if we can expect season four to consist of nine episodes – this makes sense as it would follow a pattern of eight episodes in season one and three, and nine episodes in season two and four.